-Tatis hits another leadoff HR, Padres beat Rockies 9-3
+Tatis Jr. hits leadoff homer, Padres beat Rockies 9-3

 Padres starter Eric Lauer allowed three runs and 10 hits in four-plus innings, struck out two and walked none.

 The Rockies had runners on first and second with no outs in the fourth before the Padres used some nice defense to get out of the jam.
-Right fielder Hunter Renfroe threw out Ryan McMahon trying to score from second on Tony Wolters’ single to right and then Urias and Tatis, the second baseman and shortstop, turned a double play on Gray’s grounder.
+Right fielder Hunter Renfroe threw out Ryan McMahon trying to score from second on Tony Wolters’ single to right and then second baseman Urias and Tatis turned a double play on Gray’s grounder.

+“We’re best friends since minor leagues, so here we are now doing it right now,” Tatis said of his relationship with Urias.
+“We get out there, and we don’t care about nothing.
+I was screaming at him, ‘Give it to me, give it to me, hurry up!’
+Just some kids playing out there.”

 FOR EL PASO

-In the wake of the mass shooting in El Paso, the Padres wore black “EP” caps during batting practice and autographed them to have their Triple-A affiliate, the El Paso Chihuahuas, auction with the proceeds benefiting the El Paso Victims Relief Fund.
-The Padres are making a $30,000 donation to the fund via a joint contribution from the Padres Foundation, executive chairman Ron Fowler and general partner Pete Seidler said.
+In the wake of the mass shooting in El Paso, the Padres wore black “EP” caps during batting practice and then autographed them to have their Triple-A affiliate, the El Paso Chihuahuas, auction them with the proceeds benefitting the El Paso Victims Relief Fund.
+The Padres are making a $30,000 donation to the fund via a joint contribution from the Padres Foundation, executive chairman Ron Fowler and general partner Pete Seidler.

 BILL WALTON